 2nd case of COVID-19 virus confirmed in New York

 ALBANY, N.Y.
-(AP) — A man who lives north of New York City was hospitalized in serious condition with the COVID-19 virus, the second confirmed case in the state, officials said Tuesday.
+(AP) — A man in New York City's suburbs was hospitalized in serious condition with the COVID-19 virus Tuesday after becoming the second person to test positive in the state, prompting schools to close and raising the possibility that the virus is spreading locally.

-Gov. Andrew Cuomo told Long Island radio station 103.9 that the unidentified 50-year-old man from Westchester County commuted to work in Manhattan and lives in a home with school-age children.
+Gov. Andrew Cuomo said the 50-year-old lawyer from New Rochelle had no known travel history to countries where the outbreak of the new coronavirus has been sustained, though he had been recently to Miami.

-New York City Mayor Bill de Blasio said the man was diagnosed Monday at a city hospital.
+The man, who commuted to work in Manhattan and lives in a home with school-age children, had an underlying respiratory illness that potentially put him in more danger from the disease, Cuomo said.

 “City and state disease detectives are working closely to identify close contacts and the appropriate next steps,” de Blasio said.